-Michelle Coupal (Algonquin/French) is Canada Research Chair in Truth, Reconciliation, and Indigenous Literatures, and Associate Professor in the Department of English, University of Regina.
+Michelle Coupal is a scholar of Indigenous literatures.
+She is a Canada Research Chair in Truth, Reconciliation, and Indigenous Literatures, and an Associate Professor of English at the University of Regina.

-Michelle is the Past President of the Indigenous Literary Studies Association (ILSA).
-She specializes in and teaches courses on Indigenous literatures of Turtle Island, Indian Residential School literature, trauma and testimony, Indigenous media/film, and Canadian literature.
+Michelle is a former President of the Indigenous Literary Studies Association.
+She specializes in and teaches courses on Indigenous literatures of Turtle Island, Indian Residential School literature, truth and reconciliation studies, Indigenous media/film, and Canadian literature.

 Michelle was was a juror for the 2021 Indigenous Voices Awards.
 She recently wrote the foreword to Bevann Fox’s novel, Genocidal Love, and co-edited a collection of the works by Vera Manuel, Honouring the Strength of Indian Women: Plays, Stories, Poetry.
 She has also recently written articles for The Conversation, Canadian Literature (online), and two edited book collections (L’enseignement des Traités à l’ère de la Réconciliation dans l’Ouest Canadien and Decolonizing and Indigenizing Education in Canada).

 She recently co-edited a special journal issue for Studies in American Indian Literature and she has another co-edited special issue underway with Studies in Canadian Literature.
 She is also co-editing a SAIL special issue with Deanna Reder called How We Teach Indigenous Literatures.
 Her open-access website project, Coming To Stories of Residential School, will be launched in 2022.
 Michelle and Deanne Reder will become the General Editors of SAIL in January 2022.